 socializing this behavior because, if we

-the cost of anything, we increase the
+the cost of anything, you increase the

 incidence of its use.
 So if the responsibility